-"account" any account rendered for municipal services provided; "Act" the local Government: Municipal System Act, 2000 (Act No. 32 of 20000, as amended from time to time "authorized agent" means- (a) any person authorized by Municipal Council to perform any act, function or duty in terms of, or exercise any power under these Bylaws; and/or (b) any person to whom the Municipal Council has delegated the performance of certain rights, duties and obligation in respect of providing revenue services; and/or (c) any person appointed by the Municipal Council in terms of a written contract as a service provider to provide revenue services to customers on its behalf, to the extent authorized in such contract; "CFO" "customer" Chief Financial Officer. means a person with whom the Municipality or its authorized agent has concluded an agreement for the provision of municipal services and is liable for rates and taxes, other charges; "defaulter" any customer in arrears; "Sundry Debt" means any debt other than rates, housing, metered services, sewerage and refuse removal; "Consolidated Account A monthly account reflecting municipal services fees, charges, surcharges on fees, property rates and other municipal taxes, levies and duties and all consolidations in terms of Section 102 of the Act.
+"account" any account rendered for municipal services provided; "Act" the local Government: Municipal System Act, 2000 (Act No. 32 of 20000, as amended from time to time "authorized agent" means- adding agent (a) any person authorized by Municipal Council to perform any act, function or duty in terms of, or exercise any power under these Bylaws; and/or (b) any person to whom the Municipal Council has delegated the performance of certain rights, duties and obligation in respect of providing revenue services; and/or "CFO" (c) any person appointed by the Municipal Council in terms of a written contract as a service provider to provide revenue services to customers on its behalf, to the extent authorized in such contract; Chief Financial Officer. "customer" means a person with whom the Municipality or its authorized agent has concluded an agreement for the provision of municipal services and is liable for rates and taxes, other charges; "defaulter" any customer in arrears; "Sundry Debt" means any debt other than rates, housing, metered services, sewerage and refuse removal; "Consolidated Account on fees, property rates and other municipal taxes, levies and duties and all consolidations in terms of Section 102 of the Act.
 "Payment Arrangemen t" any arrangement made by agreement between the Municipality and a customer for the payment of arrears, in instalments period, whatever the form of such arrangement might be, whether in the form of an acknowledgement of debt, or in correspondence, provided that such arrangement is recorded in writing and signed on behalf of the Municipality by an authorized official. "flow restrictor" A washer which is installed in the water connection which allows a daily consumption of approximately 360 liters per day. "illegal connection" Any connection to any system through which the municipal services are provided, which is not authorised or approved by the Municipality or its authorised agent. "flow limiter" An electronic device which allows for a normal flow rate but restricts the daily volume to a preset amount of 300 litres per day.
 "80/20 pre-payment debt recovery Means a pre-payment system whereby 20% of payment is allocated to arrears and 80% is allocated to the purchase of electricity.

-"Municipality" means- (a) the Bela-Bela Local Municipality or its successors-in title; "Municipal Council" means the municipal council as referred to in section 157 (1) of the c onstitution, 1996 (Act 108 of 1996);
+(a) the Bela-Bela Local Municipality or its successors-in title;